Radar Tracking and Jamming

 First, you need to create a new scenario.

-5. Click Save () once the scenario loads.
-STK creates a folder with the same name as your scenario in your file directory, specified in the above table.
+6. Click Save () when the scenario loads.
+A folder with the same name as your scenario is created for you in the location specified above.

 Save () often!